t7snow/t7snow/README.md

 ## what have I done?

 I have started a few businesses, done >100k in sales, and created a lot of applications.
 Where are they?
-Most of them are released, but the middle school and highschool Tucker that wrote them made them work, not pretty.
-So they aren't here, lol.
+Most of them are released and their code is lost.
+See WTM, NbaBot, SalesFirst, etc..
+The code was horrible as well.
+Here is where I house things now.

 ## where to find me?